Visa on Arrival

 Business eVisa Application Process

-A color copy of your scanned passport (Passport must be valid for at least 12 months from the date of entry to Indonesia.)
+- A color copy of your scanned passport (passport must be valid for at least 12 months from the date of entry to Indonesia.)

 - Photo with Specific size and background

-How Long the Process Takes
+How Long Does The Process Take?

 This process may take 7-10 days.
 The eVisa will be sent directly to your email.

-The visa cost is IDR 5,500,000 (USD ± 380) for 60 days of staying in Indonesia.
-Extension cost is IDR 800,000 (USD ±55) per extension.
-Price is net; no commission.
+This visa should cost around IDR 4,000,000 ($260 USD or £220 GBP) for 60 days of staying in Indonesia.
+Extension cost is around IDR 800,000 ($52 USD or £44 GBP) per extension.

 It is recommended you do not book your flights to Indonesia until you have received your e-Visa.
 Sometimes there are delays and you wouldn’t want to miss your flight!